Must Read Sugar Baby Advice, According to 10 Real Sugar Babies

 The one thing you hear from experienced sugar babies time and time again is this: a real sugar arrangement is about a lot more than simply sex or money.
 As with all human relationships, it boils down to connection.

-Lindsey, aka Miss Independent, says she wishes she had known that successful sugar relationships are built on a connection, not on sex.
-If your daddies don’t care about you as a person, the relationship and benefits won’t be as stable.
+“I wish I had known that successful sugar relationships are built on a connection, not on sex.
+If your Daddies don’t care about you as a person, the relationship and benefits won’t be as stable.”

 The media may paint sugar dating with a simplistic sex-and-money stroke.
 But take it from actual sugar babies: connection matters most.
 Which leads us to…